Neil Young: Crosby, Stills, Nash, and Young (1969–1970)

 Shortly after the release of Everybody Knows This Is Nowhere, Young reunited with Stephen Stills by joining Crosby, Stills & Nash, who had already released one album, Crosby, Stills & Nash, as a trio in May 1969.
 Young was originally offered a position as a sideman but agreed to join only if he received full membership, and the group – winners of the 1969 Best New Artist Grammy Award – was renamed Crosby, Stills, Nash & Young.
 The quartet debuted in Chicago on August 16, 1969, and later performed at the famous Woodstock Festival, during which Young skipped the majority of the acoustic set and refused to be filmed during the electric set, even telling the cameramen: "One of you fuckin' guys comes near me and I'm gonna fuckin' hit you with my guitar".
 During the making of their first album, Déjà Vu (March 11, 1970), the musicians frequently argued, particularly Young and Stills, who both fought for control.
 Stills continued throughout their lifelong relationship to criticize Young, saying that he "wanted to play folk music in a rock band".

-Young wrote "Ohio" following the Kent State massacre on May 4, 1970.
-The song was quickly recorded by CSNY and immediately released as a single, even though CSNY's "Teach Your Children" was still climbing the singles charts.
+Young wrote "Ohio" after the Kent State massacre on May 4, 1970.
+CSNY quickly recorded the song and released it as a single, even as CSNY's "Teach Your Children" was still climbing the singles charts.